mliew21396/remote-work-u3/week-7/javascript-olympics/README.md

 ## Release 5: Reflect

 Whew!
-Nice work, you must be exhausted, take some time to cool down and reflect individually after the session is over.
+Nice work, you must be exhausted, take some time to cool down and reflect.
 Include your reflection in your [my_solution.js](my_solution.js) file.
 This should take about 10-15 minutes.